Discover Amsterdam

 Image from Luciano de Boterman

-Be free to be who you want to be
+Be whoever you want to be

 A crowd of people marching with a pride flag.